GRIEF SUPPORT GROUPS

 DEPRESSION AND BI-POLAR SUPPORT GROUP (DBSA)

-There is a lot of misunderstanding about depression and – especially – bipolar disorder.
+There is a lot of misunderstanding about depression and - especially - bipolar disorder.
 Both can be isolating illnesses, but the DBSA support group can help you connect with others who have been there as well.
-DBSA meets the 2nd and 4th Tuesday of each month at 7:00 pm AND the 1st and 3rd Thursday of each month at 2:00 pm.
+DBSA meets the 2nd and 4th Tuesday of each month at 7:00 pm.
 Meetings are held in Room 200 of the Education Building.
 For more information, contact us via email DBSA@JohnsCreekUMC.org or via our website.

 PARENTS FAMILIES AND FRIENDS OF LESBIANS AND GAYS (PFLAG)

 PFLAG provides opportunities for dialogue about sexual orientation and gender identity and acts to create a society that is healthy and respectful of human diversity.
 The group now has a separate group for teens and younger adults.
-The group meets the 3rd Tuesday of each month at 7:00 pm in Room 315, 320, 322 of the Education Building.
+The group meets the 3rd Tuesday of each month at 7:00 pm on the #rd floor of the Education Building.
 All are welcome.
-For more information, contact us at PFLAG@JohnsCreekUMC.org or on our website.
+For more information, contact us at email@example.com

 ADDICTION & SUBSTANCE ABUSE SUPPORT GROUPS